r-moeritz/swissdutch/README.rst

 Alpha.
 All the rules of the Dutch system have been implemented except for **D.4** which specifies the correct procedure to obtain the best pairings in the LSB if it is heterogeneous but being treated as homogeneous (due to 50% or more of the players being floaters).
-See issue #2.
-I hope to implement this soon.
+See issue #2. ~~I hope to implement this soon.~~

+**Update 2020-05-1: Not only have I not fixed issue #2; I haven't looked at this code in 5 years.
+I have no intention of returning to it anytime soon.
+If you would like to fix this issue, please by all means do so; I'd be happy to merge your pull request. **

 License
 -------